 Control Hydrogen Level

 The main source of hydrogen is moisture present in electrode coating, welding flux, surface rust or scale or oils, and welding greases.

 Methods to reduce hydrogen level are:

-- Using coated electrodes, flux-cored wires, and SAW fluxes, which are low in hydrogen.
+- Using coated electrodes, flux-cored wires, and Submerged Arc Welding (SAW) fluxes, which are low in hydrogen.

 - Proper storage and baking of electrodes and fluxes as per manufacturer recommendation.